You just need to download and start the app.

 and the associated private key:

-To make it clear: Everyone, who visited this website, can make transactions, if there are Coins at this Wallet-Address.
+Note: Everyone, who visited this website, can now make transactions with this Wallet-Address.
 The private key of a Wallet-Address is unchangeable.

-Look for programs that pass your transaction on to the miners.
+Look for programs that pass your transaction to the miners.
 They usually provide an understandable interface.
 You will need your wallet address and your private key.
-You can check with various block explorers on the Internet if your transaction has been written down in the blockchain.
+You can check with various block explorers if your transaction has been saved in the blockchain.

 We suggest creating a wallet on your own.
 You can generate as much wallets as you want, there’s practically no limit.
 E.g. you can use a wallet for mining and transfer all coins after payout to another wallet you own.

 Your private key is unique to your Wallet-Address (public adress).
-There is no way to generate a new private key or change the existing private key, which is connected to your Wallet-Adress.
-If the private key is lost, nobody can use the coins on your Wallet-Address anymore.
-If you have used the myMiner-generated Wallet-Address you can have a look in your documents folder.
+There is no way to restore or reset the private key of your Wallet-Adress.
+If this private key is lost, nobody can use the coins on that Wallet-Address anymore.

 If others get to know your private key, they can make transactions with your Wallet-Address.
 If you are not sure if someone else has your private key, transfer your coins to another (new) Wallet-Address.
 You can own as much Wallet-Addresses as you want, generating does not cost anything.